 Mostly people have an opinion that polyginy can be in contradiction on women's right to equal with men.
 Polyginy has a serious emotional and financial consequences to women and her child.
 Polyginy considered contradictory with convention on the elimination of all forms of discrimination against women.
 Besides children's problem, and routines to manage the household, one of the causes of stress on the wife or housewife is a relationship with her husband.
 A busy husbands tends to ignore the domestic affairs, and caused stress to his wife, more over to polygamyc husband.
 Emotional, as well as financial problems can make them psychologically disturbed, and stress.
 This stress can be a trigger to commit suicide.
 One of the intervention methods is social support from the nearest person such as family, friends, or community.
 This study describes social support on 3 (three) female subjects involved in polyginy, both as first wife and second wife.
 This study used qualitative methods, and was conducted in Jakarta.
-The result shows that all subjects have the necessary social support, although from different sources.
-Interestingly, one of the subjects received social support from the husband's family.
+The result shows that all subjects have the necessary social support from the husband's family.
+Social support from the nearest person can help the subjects go through from the husband's family.
 Social support from the nearest person can help the subjects go through the critical periods of polygamy life lived, until today.
 Future research may use variables of religiosity, or spirituality.